Running the Halls

 Running the Halls is an American television sitcom that aired on NBC's TNBC Saturday morning lineup.
 The series was created by Steve Slavkin.
-The show consisted of 13 episodes, which aired on from September 11 to December 4, 1993, and aired immediately following Saved by the Bell: The New Class during the latter show's first season.
+The show consisted of 13 episodes, which aired from September 11 to December 4, 1993, and aired immediately following Saved by the Bell: The New Class during the latter show's first season.

 Premise

 The show followed the exploits of a group of teens attending Middlefield Academy, an East Coast boarding school, and the ongoing hijinks that occur as they experience life away from home.
 Los Angeles Times reviewer Lynne Heffley described the show as "buoyant" and "fun".